altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 ## Predefined queries
 _Akka Persistence Query_ comes with a number of query interfaces built in
 - and suggests Journal implementors to implement them according to the semantics described below.
-- It is important to notice that while these query types are very common a journal is not obliged to implement all of them
+- It is important to notice that while these query types are very common a journal is not obliged to implement all of them.
-- for example because in a given journal such query would be significantly inefficient.
+- For example, because in a given journal such query would be significantly inefficient.

 #### Note
 Refer to the documentation of the `ReadJournal` plugin you are using for a specific list of supported query types.